sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-13-cloudformation-validation-json-schema.md

   link: "/technical-series/cloudformation-series/cloudformation-examples-non-supported"
 nextPost:
   text: "Validation - cfn-lint"
-  link: "/technical-series/cloudformation-series/cloudformation-validate-cfn-lint"
+  link: "/technical-series/cloudformation-series/cloudformation-validation-cfn-lint"
 docs:
   - "<a href = \"https://json-schema.org/\">json-schema</a> documentation"
 skill: intermediate
 ---

 You can use JSON schemas to perform validation on your cloudformation templates.
-This provides a templated method for checking business logic confirmity
+This provides a `templated` method for checking business logic conformity

 In the below example.
 There are three components